 The first Earth Day is heralded as the start of the “environmental decade” of the 1970s.
 Dozens of major laws at federal and state levels were established to protect air, water, soil, endangered species, wildlife habitat, parks and open space.
 In Nelson’s mind, though, the environment wasn’t just about wilderness and pretty scenery.
-He wrote, “Environment is all of American and its problems.
+He wrote, “Environment is all of America and its problems.
 It is rats in the ghetto.
 It is a hungry child in a land of affluence.
 It is housing not worthy of the name; neighborhoods not fit to inhabit.”

 On the twentieth anniversary of Earth Day, in 1990, Denis Hayes organized another earth day, global this time.
-An estimated 200 million people in 141 countries.
+An estimated 200 million people in 141 countries participated.
 Since then, Earth Day has become an annual affair.
 The Earth Day Network estimates that now more than a billion people participate every year.

-Nelson, who died in 2005, would be pleased.
+Senator Nelson never imagined it would be more than a one-time event.
+But he would be pleased.
 “The goal of Earth Day,” he wrote, “was to inspire a public demonstration so big it would shake the political establishment out of its lethargy and force the environmental issue onto the national political agenda.”
 It worked.

 Earth Day Network.
 The History of Earth Day.
 Available at: https://www.earthday.org/about/the-history-of-earth-day/.
 Accessed April 20, 2018.